alexanderrich/exploration_consumption/doc/journal/paper.md

 exploratory choice, a follow-up experiment revealed that our consumable rewards did not in fact produce a reliable present bias, despite evidence that they did so in earier studies [@Solnick1980; @Navarick1998].
-Nonetheless, we hope that this work can serve as an interesting first step towards unifying our understanding of exploratory and intertemporal decision making.
+Nonetheless, we hope that this work can serve as a useful first step towards unifying our understanding of exploratory and intertemporal decision making.

 # Exploration inside and outside the lab

-Many researchers have examined patterns of exploration both in naturalistic settings and in the lab.
+Many researchers have examined patterns of exploration, both in naturalistic settings and in the lab.
 Interestingly, differing findings have emerged as to the nature and severity of biases in exploratory choice.